ShRoO0oM/handsomeIOS/README.md

 				<DT><H3 FOLDED>ARKit</H3>
 				<DL><p>
 					<DT><A HREF="https://blog.prototypr.io/why-we-built-magic-sudoku-the-arkit-sudoku-solver-306dde6c0a77?source=bookmarks---------137----------------">Why we built Magic Sudoku, the ARKit Sudoku SolverComputer Vision + Augmented Reality is Transformative</A>
-					<DT><A HREF="https://blog.markdaws.net/arkit-by-example-part1-7830677ef84d?source=bookmarks---------144----------------">ARKit by Example — Part 1: AR CubeThis first article is going to create a really simple hello world AR app using ARKit.
-By the end we will be able to position a 3D cube...</A>
 					<DT><A HREF="https://medium.com/ocadotechnology/learn-to-code-in-augmented-reality-d3d92b09fae9?source=bookmarks---------155----------------">Learn to Code in Augmented RealityUsing ARKit to put Rapid Router in the real world</A>
 					<DT><A HREF="https://medium.freecodecamp.org/how-to-build-a-real-time-augmented-reality-measuring-app-with-arkit-and-pusher-41da426dedf9?source=bookmarks---------158----------------">How to Build a Real-Time Augmented Reality Measuring App with ARKit and PusherAugmented reality (AR) is all about modifying our perception of the real world.</A>
 					<DT><A HREF="https://blog.harness.ai/the-ar-battle-in-the-cv-war-76098b2ef90e?source=bookmarks---------165----------------">The AR Battle in the CV WarFor the last year, Sean and I experimented around mobile experiences.
 A dozen projects later, Apple announced ARKit.
 We thought, “Now we’re...</A>